Prosecutors say Weinstein a 'seasoned' predator in opening arguments

 "He left her emotionally and physically destroyed and passed out on the floor," the prosecutor told a packed courtroom with more than 100 journalists in attendance.
 The attorney said Weinstein left former production assistant Mimi Haleyi lying "motionless like a dead fish" after forcibly assaulting her in his New York apartment in July 2006.

-And she accused Weinstein of treating actress Jessica Mann, who says Weinstein raped her a New York hotel room in March 2013, like a "rag doll."
-Weinstein's defense team is expected to detail "loving" emails between the once-mighty movie producer and his accusers.
+And Hast accused Weinstein of treating actress Jessica Mann like a "rag doll" when he raped her in her hotel room in March 2013.
 Weinstein, 67, faces life in prison if convicted of predatory sexual assault charges related to Haleyi and Mann in the New York proceedings seen as key to the #MeToo movement.
-Weinstein's attorneys will try to convince the court that his two accusers engaged in consensual relationships with the defendant and only later claimed the incidents were forced.

-Lawyer Damon Cheronis said Tuesday the defense had "dozens" of emails sent by the women to Weinstein which undermine claims of non-consensual sex, according to journalists in the courtroom.
-Justice James Burke ruled that the defense team could cite these emails in its opening arguments, dealing a blow to the prosecution which had objected to their inclusion.
+The trial, expected to run until March 6, will also hear evidence from Sciorra and three other accusers who were named for the first time in court Wednesday.
+Cheronis said the jury would see hundreds of emails and other correspondence between Mann and Weinstein which would show they were "actually in a loving relationship."

+A year after the alleged assault took place, Mann wrote "Miss you big guy!" in an email to Weinstein and another which said "Thank you for your unfailing support and kindness," Cheronis said.
+In February 2017, she wrote to Weinstein: "I love you, I always do.
+But I hate feeling like a booty call," Cheronis told the court.

+"Members of the jury, that is not how you talk about predators, that is not how you talk about your abusers," he said.
+Cheronis argued that Weinstein's accusers changed their attitude towards him as the #MeToo movement gathered steam in 2017.

-As well as Haleyi and Mann, the prosecution will call four other accusers to the stand as it tries to convince the 12-member jury that Weinstein engaged in a pattern of predatory sexual behavior.
-High-profile women's rights attorney Gloria Allred, who represents two women involved in the trial, has said the accusers can expect a "brutal cross-examination."
+"We will show that the truth has changed since 2013 and the truth can't change.
+There is only one truth," he said.
+The prosecution laid out the previously unknown allegations of three women who will take the stand as they try to convince the seven men and five women on the jury that Weinstein engaged in a pattern of predatory sexual behavior.

+One alleges that Weinstein raped her.
+Another says he grabbed her vagina and the third says he masturbated in front of her.
 Manhattan Assistant District Attorney Joan Illuzzi-Orbon is leading the prosecution, while Chicago lawyer Donna Rotunno, who has defended numerous men accused of sexual assault, leads the defense.

 More than 80 women have accused Weinstein of sexual misconduct since claims against him ignited the #MeToo movement in October 2017.
 But many of the alleged crimes fall outside the timeframe for bringing charges.